CosmicKetchup/hacking-with-ios-uikit/projects/p02.guess-the-flag/README.md

 - using the `didSet` property observer to update score label in navigation bar
     - also, disabled user interaction on score label
 - using `UIStackView` for flags; axis depends on vertical size trait
-- updated for project 12 challenges
 - tracks running high score for players in `UserDefaults`
 - displays special alert if user completes game with new high score

 ### Additional Challenges
 > 1. Try showing the player’s score in the navigation bar, alongside the flag to guess.